fibercrypto/libskyfiber-dotnet/lib/skyapi/docs/DefaultApi.md

 ## Block

-> Object Block (string hash = null, int? seq = null)
+> List<BlockSchema> Block (string hash = null, int? seq = null)

-Returns a block by hash or seq.
-Note: only one of hash or seq is allowed
+Returns the balance of one or more addresses, both confirmed and predicted.
+The predicted balance is the confirmed balance minus the pending spends.

 ### Example